noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 “...You’ll never meet such a person.
 Ever.”

-[...
-That’s not true...
+[...That’s not true...
 I’m sure...
 I’m sure...
 They must be out there.]

-“...
-I understood it.
+“...I understood it.
 I am also you after all.
 That’s why, I knew you wouldn’t give up.
 However, I don’t think we’ll ever find someone like that.”

 No further words were exchanged between the girls.
 Only the black snow that